 Thanks to its high elasticity, the silicone stamp enables sequential forming, which means the necessary, uniform pressure distribution can be ensured during forming (see also Section 3).
-An appropriate tool ventilation needs to be installed.
 Forming with rubber stamps is suitable for prototypes and smaller series due to the low investment costs and easy optimization of the stamps.
 However, the method has also demonstrated its suitability in large-scale series production for simpler geometries.